National and Kapodistrian University of Athens: Campuses

 The main campus is at Ano Ilisia, Zografou.
-There the faculties of Science, Theology and Philosophy are situated.
-The faculty of Life Sciences is located at Goudi and the faculty of Physical Education and Sports Science is located at Dafni.
-The faculties of Media, Education, Economics, Law and Public Administration are housed in various buildings near the centre of Athens, along with various administration facilities.
-University administration was housed initially in a historical neoclassical building near the center of Athens on Panepistimiou Street, but was relocated at the main university campus later.
+There the Schools of Science, Theology, and Philosophy are situated.
+The School of Health Sciences is located at Goudi and the School of Physical Education and Sport Science is located at Dafni.
+The Schools of Education, Economics & Political Sciences, and Law, along with various administrative services are housed in various buildings in the centre of Athens.
+The School of Agricultural Development, Nutrition and Sustainability, along with two Departments of the School of Science and another two of the School of Economics and Political Sciences operate at the Evripos University Complex in Psachna, Euboea.
+The University's central administration still continues to operate in the University's main building (the Propylaea) on Panepistimiou St. in Athens city centre.